Nation state: Before the nation-state

 The Ottoman Caliphate as an office of the Ottoman Empire was abolished under Mustafa Kemal Atatürk in 1924 as part of Atatürk's Reforms.

 Some of the smaller European states were not so ethnically diverse but were also dynastic states ruled by a royal house.
 Their territory could expand by royal intermarriage or merge with another state when the dynasty merged.
 In some parts of Europe, notably Germany, minimal territorial units existed.
 They were recognized by their neighbours as independent and had their government and laws.
 Some were ruled by princes or other hereditary rulers; some were governed by bishops or abbots.
 Because they were so small, however, they had no separate language or culture: the inhabitants shared the language of the surrounding region.

 In some cases, these states were overthrown by nationalist uprisings in the 19th century.
 Liberal ideas of free trade played a role in German unification, which was preceded by a customs union, the Zollverein.
 However, the Austro-Prussian War and the German alliances in the Franco-Prussian War were decisive in the unification.
-The Austro-Hungarian Empire and the Ottoman Empire broke up after the First World War, and the Russian Empire became the Soviet Union after the Russian Civil War.
+The Austro-Hungarian Empire and the Ottoman Empire broke up after the First World War, but the Russian Empire was replaced by the Soviet Union in most of its multinational territory after the Russian Civil War.

 A few of the smaller states survived: the independent principalities of Liechtenstein, Andorra, Monaco, and the Republic of San Marino.
 (Vatican City is a special case.
 All of the larger Papal States save the Vatican itself were occupied and absorbed by Italy by 1870.
 The resulting Roman Question was resolved with the rise of the modern state under the 1929 Lateran treaties between Italy and the Holy See.)